sveltia/sveltia-cms/README.md

   - Template strings with a wildcard like `{{cities.*.name}}` can also be used for `value_field`[^94].
   - `display_fields` is displayed in the preview pane instead of `value_field`.
   - The redundant `search_fields` option is not required in Sveltia CMS, as it defaults to `display_fields` (and `value_field`).
+  - A new referenced item created in another collection is immediately available in the options[^138].
 - Select
   - It’s possible to select an option with value `0`[^56].
   - `label` is displayed in the preview pane instead of `value`.